Jollendi91/instock-pantry-app/README.md

 # InStock

 An app to help the user track, maintain, and use the food items they have at home.
-Users can categorize and track the quantity of each item, maintaining a virtual pantry to help simplify the gorcery shopping experience.
+Users can categorize and track the quantity of each item, maintaining a virtual pantry to help simplify the grocery shopping experience.
 Users then have a choice to search for recipes that maximize the use of all the ingredients they have on hand, or make a custom recipe search, specifying the ingredients they would like to use.
 This helps simplify the decision of what to cook while saving the user money by using whats in stock.

 ## Demo